hdShang/arxiv-daily/docs/cs-CL/2025-06-06/papers/250702870v1-lokis-dance-of-illusions-a-comprehensive-survey-of-hallucination-in-.md

 ---
 layout: default
-title: Loki's Dance of Illusions: A Comprehensive Survey of Hallucination in Large Language Models
+title: "Loki's Dance of Illusions: A Comprehensive Survey of Hallucination in Large Language Models"
 ---

 # Loki's Dance of Illusions: A Comprehensive Survey of Hallucination in Large Language Models